Logo

 Sec.
 35n – READ innovative competition – NEW

-Governor: Appropriates $10 million for reading excellence and advancing district innovation competition.
-The Department of Lifelong Education, Advancement and Potential would establish the structure of the program, the categories of the competition, and the award recipients.
-Startup funds must be provided to eligible districts to develop innovative literacy initiatives to compete for the final award of $500,000.
+Appropriates $10 million for reading excellence and advancing district innovation competition.
+MDE would establish the structure of the program, the categories of the competition and the award recipients.
+Startup funds would be provided to eligible districts to develop innovative literacy initiatives to compete for the final award of $500,000.

 Sec.
 41 – English Language Learners